10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 Samsonite’s limited-time offer email featuring a countdown timer

-Phrases like “Limited Time Holiday Deal Event” and “Shop Now” reinforce the urgency, while the visual timer ensures customers don’t miss the deadline.
+Pair a timer with phrases like “Limited Time Deal Event” and “Shop Now” reinforce the time constraint and ensure customers don’t miss the deadline.

 Let’s consider the Top Deals section of Bed Bath & Beyond, one of the biggest domestic merchandise stores.